 - Non-service stipend -- A form of payment whereby the person is not required to do any kind of work (past, present, or future) as a condition of receiving the payment.
 Non-service stipends are given as a means of assisting an individual to pursue academic study or research.
 The monthly stipend request form is used for these payments.
 These stipends are also called Service-Free Stipends (SFS).

 Department administrators should request Windstar access in a timely fashion if they expect to issue a SFS.
-Time can be saved if the stipend recipient's Windstar record is completed quickly and completed before the check request or stipend payment request is sent to VISIT.
+Time can be saved if the stipend recipient's Windstar record is completed quickly and completed before the check request or stipend payment request is sent to GSS.
 The Windstar Access Request can be completed online by clicking here.

 Persons receiving wages and a stipend must have a Social Security Number (SSN).
 Persons who have not or will not be working must have an Individual Taxpayer Identification Number (ITIN).
 Information on the SSN and ITIN can be found on our SSN and ITIN webpage.

 In addition, when sending the stipend request form, please send the form through normal processes.
-Disbursements will route the form to VISIT if the stipend recepient is not a US citizen or permanent resident.
+Disbursements will route the form to GSS if the stipend recepient is not a US citizen or permanent resident.
 If the stipend or travel award is for study outside the U.S., it is considered foreign source income.
-VISIT will need a confirming statement signed by the international individual so please instruct the individual to sign the Statement for Activities Performed Outside the USA.
+GSS will need a confirming statement signed by the international individual so please instruct the individual to sign the Statement for Activities Performed Outside the USA.